mychoice-ai/1-/README.md

-this is the secoumd time i am commit in the github
+this is the secoumd time i am commit in the githuby